 People have equal access to information and knowledge, regardless of disabilities.

-We envision a future where 'born accessible' publications are digitally created with accessibility features built in rather than being converted from an inaccessible format into a format that can be used by all people, including those who have a print disability.
+We envision a future where publications are digitally created with key accessibility features built in rather than built on.
+The second, a more costly approach requires conversion from an inaccessible format into a format that can be used by all people, including those who have a print disability.

-- I can access the same information at the same time without extra cost
+- Access to the same information at the same time without extra cost

-- I have a great reading experience with eyes, ears or fingers
+- Rich reading experience with eyes, ears or fingers

-- I can easily find the publications I want to read
+- Easier access to publications they want to read

-- More mainstream publications with built-in accessibility are available for me to purchase or borrow
+- More mainstream publications with built-in accessibility to purchase or borrow

 - The great navigable reading experience introduced by DAISY

-- Improvements incorporated in the new generation of accessible mainstream e-publications
+- Improvements incorporated in the new generation of accessible mainstream publications

 - Affordable and efficient reading and publishing systems supported by all stakeholders